ravi-ivar-7/choco/assets/docs/extensibility.md

    - `syncer.js` - Routes sync requests to appropriate syncers

 3. **Configuration-Driven**
-   - Team configs specify which validator/syncer to use
+   - Personal configs specify which validator/syncer to use
-   - Dashboard allows admins to configure credential structures
+   - Dashboard allows you to configure session data structures
    - Extension automatically uses the correct handler

 ### Extension Points